ibexa/documentation-developer/docs/ai_actions/install_ai_actions.md

 ---
-description: Install the AI Actions add-on.
+description: Install the AI Actions LTS update.
 ---

 # Install AI Actions

-AI Actions are available as an add-on to [[= product_name =]] in version v4.6.x or higher, regardless of its edition.
+AI Actions are available as an LTS update to [[= product_name =]] in version v4.6.x or higher, regardless of its edition.
 To use this feature you must first install the packages and configure them.

 ## Install packages